Dre Campbell Farm

 2. Avoid Fertilizing in Late Fall

-To be safe, just wait until spring to fertilize your lawn again.
-Your grass will thank you for it come springtime.
+To be safe, wait until spring to fertilize your lawn again.
+Your grass will thank you.

 3. Don’t Let Leaves Pile Up

-You might be tempted to just let the leaves fall where they may and deal with them in the spring, but that’s actually a bad idea.
-If you let leaves pile up, they can actually create the perfect environment for snow mold to grow.
+You might be tempted to let the leaves fall where they may and deal with them in the spring, but that’s a bad idea.
+Allowing leaves to pile up can create the perfect environment for snow mold to grow.

 So what can you do?
-Well, you can rake them up or use a leaf blower to get rid of them—just make sure you dispose of them properly.
+You can rake them up or use a leaf blower to remove them.

-You can also shred them for mulch with a lawn mower or chop them up with a string trimmer.
-Either way, getting rid of the leaves will help prevent snow mold from taking over your yard.
+You can also shred them for mulch with a lawn mower or chop them with a string trimmer.
+Either way, removing the leaves will help prevent snow mold from taking over your yard.

 4. Don’t Let Snow Pile Up